NETWORKING FOR INVENTORS

 Another approach is to start following what’s going on in some of the invention-oriented discussion groups on the internet.
-Some of these operate as e-mail lists, others are on usenet but they’re ‘there’ whenever you want to log on and there’s never a need to drive for hours to see what folks have to say.
+They’re ‘there’ whenever you want to log on and there’s never a need to drive for hours to see what folks have to say.
 No need to wait for a monthly meeting.
 The downsides, of course, are that making a local contact on one of those groups is unlikely and the discussions are all public.
 As always, a newbie who asks one of the ‘usual questions’ is likely to get flamed.
 Before jumping in, you might want to read the FAQ here and review some other pointers on how to get started with an idea and what the patent process is all about.

 Registered Patent Agent